Parton distribution functions and fragmentation functions of spin-1 hadrons: Structure functions for spin-1 hadrons

 \subsection{Theoretical $b_1$ by the standard deuteron model}

 In order to find a new aspect of hadronic physics by the structure function $b_1$ in comparison with the HERMES and future data, $b_1$ was calculated by the standard deuteron model in the convolution formalism \cite{b1-convolution-2017}.
-For describing nuclear structure functions, the convolution model is usually used by expressing the nuclear hadronic tensor $W^A_{\mu\nu}$ as a convolution of a nuclear spectral function $S(p)$ and the nucleonic hadronic tensor $W^N_{\mu\nu}$:
+For describing nuclear structure functions, the convolution model is usually used by expressing the nuclear hadronic tensor $W^A_{\mu\nu}$ as a convolution of a nuclear spectral function $S(p)$ and the nucleonic hadronic tensor $W^N_{\mu\nu}$: \ \ \\ Two theoretical calculations were provided in Ref.\,\cite{b1-convolution-2017}.